loricooperhdf/HDFGroup.github.io/documentation/hdf5-docs/release_specifics/sw_changes_1.8.md

 H5T_ORDER_NONE_F

 New C++ Member Functions
-New C++ member functions are provided to determine a dataset’s or attribute’s data size in memory:
+New C++ member functions are provided to determine a dataset's or attribute's data size in memory:

 size_t DataSet::getInMemDataSize() const
 size_t Attribute::getInMemDataSize() const